buikhacnam/springboot-stuff/README.md

 # Common Services And Tools
-This repository is a collection of common services and tools that I use in my daily work.
+This repository is the backend service for some of my personal projects and also a collection of common tools that I use in my daily work.
 I think it's nice to have all of them in one place, so that I can easily share / find them when needed.
 # This service powers some public projects including: